schrodobaggins/schrodobaggins/README.md

 * * *

-looking for my next family of software engineers to help grow and uplift
+looking for my next family of software engineers to help me grow and uplift my abilities

 * * *